How to fix poor video quality on TikTok

 • Keep on-screen text big and high-contrast so it stays readable after the app recompresses.

-• If you’re using Clipchamp video editor, pick the TikTok 1080 × 1920 preset to save time and export in the right settings.
+• If using Clipchamp video editor for all editing needs, select the TikTok 1080 × 1920 preset to save time and export with correct settings.

 More ways to enhance TikTok video quality